-(h) Accessibility Standards.
-To comply with section 7293.6, subdivision (p)(2)(A), of this subchapter, the design, construction or alteration of premises shall be in conformance with the standards set forth by the Division of the State Architect in the State Building Code, Title 24, pursuant to Chapter 7, Division 5 of Title 1 of the Government Code (commencing with Government Code Section 4450), and Part 5.5 of Division 13 of the Health and Safety Code (commencing with Health and Safety Code Section 19955).

-(i) An employer or other covered entity shall assess individually an employee's ability to perform the essential functions of the employee's job either with or without reasonable accommodation.
-In the absence of an individualized assessment, an employer or other covered entity shall not impose a "100 percent healed" or "fully healed" policy before the employee can return to work after an illness or injury.

-(j) It is a permissible defense to a claim alleging a failure to provide reasonable accommodation for an employer or other covered entity to prove that providing accommodation to an applicant or employee with a disability would have created an undue hardship.
+- (h) Accessibility Standards.
+To comply with section 11065(p)(2)(A), of this article, the design, construction or alteration of premises shall be in conformance with the standards set forth by the Division of the State Architect in the State Building Code, Title 24, pursuant to Chapter 7, Division 5 of Title 1 of the Government Code (commencing with Government Code section 4450), and Part 5.5 of Division 13 of the Health and Safety Code (commencing with Health and Safety Code section 19955). - (i) An employer or other covered entity shall assess individually an employee's ability to perform the essential functions of the employee's job either with or without reasonable accommodation.
+In the absence of an individualized assessment, an employer or other covered entity shall not impose a "100 percent healed" or "fully healed" policy before the employee can return to work after an illness or injury. - (j) It is a permissible defense to a claim alleging a failure to provide reasonable accommodation for an employer or other covered entity to prove that providing accommodation to an applicant or employee with a disability would have created an undue hardship. - (k) It is unlawful to discriminate or retaliate against a person for requesting reasonable accommodation based on mental or physical disability, regardless of whether the employer granted the request.

 Note: Authority cited: Section 12935(a), Government Code.
-Reference: Sections 12920, 12921, 12926, 12926.1, and 12940, Government Code.
+Reference: Sections 12920, 12921, 12926, 12926.1 and 12940, Government Code.